v7labs/Gale/README.md

 Reload your environment variables from `.bashrc` with: `source ~/.bashrc`

+Some runners require additional packages.
+To install them, simply run the `extend_environment.sh` script in the folder of the respective runner.

 ## Verifying Everything Works

 To verify the correctness of the procecdure you can run a small experiment.
 Activate the DeepDIVA python environment: